“You can do this.” It’s the thing I tell writers. It’s the thing I tell anyone who’s afraid to try something different, new, difficult, scary.

 Everyone was getting and giving gifts, and all the missionaries got gifts for all the children, not just their own.
 This was non-optional.
 All missionaries gave one gift to each child, and were informed in advance which children would be there so that they could be given gifts.

 This was NOT some lavish extravaganza.
 None of the gifts were big, because missionaries make almost no money, and everything given had been purchased on the local economy.
-We got things like sandals made with soles scavenged from wore-out tires (these are really cool — they are rugged, comfortable, practical, and I had mine for years, until I finally lost them in one of many moves), and hand-woven scarves or blouses (Guatamalan weaving is gorgeous, and those gifts were spectacular)… but it was one gift per family per kid.
+We got things like sandals made with soles scavenged from worn-out tires (these are really cool — they are rugged, comfortable, practical, and I had mine for years, until I finally lost them in one of many moves), and hand-woven scarves or blouses (Guatamalan weaving is gorgeous, and those gifts were spectacular)… but it was one gift per family per kid.

 The gifts were almost uniformly wrapped in real wrapping paper (brought in from the US).
 Almost uniformly had a ribbon around them (with the ribbons saved because they would be re-usable the next time someone needed a present).